 Q. Am I eligible for counseling services?

 A. Full-time, degree-seeking students as well as part-time students living on campus who are currently enrolled at Rider University are eligible for counseling services.
-Other students are eligible at the discretion of the center’s director.
+Other students may be eligible at the discretion of the center’s director.

 Q. Can I trust that counseling will be confidential?